 In this experiment, we slightly changed the requested VM sizes compared to the baseline configuration.
-Recall that in the baseline configuration, the requested VMs have sizes of 2500, 2000, 1000, and 500.
-In the "Small" test case, we changed this to 2200, 1800, 800, and 400; in the "Big" test case, we changed it to 2500, 2100, 1500, and 800.
-Since the workload is given as
+Recall that in the baseline configuration, the requested VMs have sizes of 2500, 2000, 1000, and 500 MIPS.
+In the "Small" test case, we changed this to 2200, 1800, 800, and 400 MIPS; in the "Big" test case, we changed it to 2500, 2100, 1500, and 800 MIPS.
+Since the workload is given as percentage with respect to the requested size, these changes directly translate into smaller and bigger actual VM sizes, respectively.

-The results are shown in Table 9.
+The results on energy consumption are shown in Table 10.
 As expected, the energy consumption grows with increasing VM size for each algorithm.
 The effect is similar on each algorithm, so that their order is hardly affected.
 The algorithm "Shi - PU" performs slightly worse than "Shi - AC" (actually, the same applies to most of the previous tests as well, although the difference is typically marginal), which pushes its result a little bit above the 5% limit for both the "Small" and the "Big" test case.
 However, the clustered structure of the algorithms' performance can still be observed.